dtudk/pythonsupport-page/docs/internal/documentation.rst

 To start hacking on the repository, follow these steps:

+A more detailed description can be found `here <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`__.

 0. Create a GitHub account `join <https://github.com/join>`__.
 1. Go to {{ps_repository}}